The Complete Guide to Stabilizer for Decomposed-Granite Paths

 Order Pre-Mixed DG or Crushed Rock

-Skip the guesswork—Low Desert Rock Supply can blend Stabilizer right into your selected rock and deliver it in bulk anywhere from Palm Springs to La Quinta and beyond.
-Call 760-272-4973 or request a quote and mention this post for $10 off per ton on your first Stabilizer order.
+Skip the guesswork—Low Desert Rock Supply can blend Stabilizer right into your selected rock and deliver in bulk anywhere from Palm Springs to La Quinta and beyond.

 FAQ